-In a two week mission, 89 CAMTA team members perform life-changing surgeries on 39 adults and 24 children over a two-week period in Quito, Ecuador.
+In a two week mission, 89 CAMTA team members perform life-changing surgeries on 39 adults and 24 children.
 In addition, CAMTA donates equipment, provides education and training, and furthers its community outreach.
-A meeting with government is held thanks to the efforts of the Canadian Ambassador to forge a connection.
+A meeting with the government is held, thanks to the efforts of the Canadian Ambassador to forge a connection.

-Over a two-week period in February and March, 96 CAMTA volunteers changed the lives of 35 adults who were suffering from debilitating orthopedic problems.
-Our surgical team performed 44 hip replacements on the 35 adults (some had both hips replaced the same day!).
+Over a two-week period in February and March, 96 CAMTA volunteers changes the lives of 35 adults who were suffering from debilitating orthopedic problems.
+Our surgical team performs 44 hip replacements on the 35 adults (some had both hips replaced the same day!).
 Many of these people were previously bed-ridden and unable to work to support their families.
-Most of them have returned to work with renewed strength and vigour.
+Most of them return to work with renewed strength and vigour.

-We also performed 35 procedures on 27 children, including corrections of complex foot deformities (e.g. club feet), tendon releases and reduction of dislocated hips.
-For the second year, CAMTA has used the Ponseti method of casting, a non-invasive and very successful way to treat club feet in babies.
+We also perform 35 procedures on 27 children, including corrections of complex foot deformities (e.g. club feet), tendon releases and reduction of dislocated hips.
+For the second year, CAMTA uses the Ponseti method of casting, a non-invasive and very successful way to treat club feet in babies.

-Ninety volunteers worked together to provide orthopedic surgery to 69 Ecuadoreans.
-We performed 35 procedures on 31 children and did 43 hip replacements for 38 adults.
-Five of those adults had BOTH hips replaced and walked out of the hospital a few days later!
+Ninety volunteers work together to provide orthopedic surgery to 69 Ecuadoreans.
+We perform 35 procedures on 31 children and do 43 hip replacements for 38 adults.
+Five of those adults had BOTH hips replaced and walk out of the hospital a few days later!

-For the second year in a row ALL of our patients were discharged before we left Quito.
+For the second year in a row ALL of our patients are discharged before we left Quito.